|

 Then he looked up and focussed on the magazine.
 It was one of the glossy,

-fluffy type of magazines that girls of a certain type generally read.
+fluffy magazines that girls of a certain sort generally read - pop stars

-Pop stars and make up tips and free gifts of plastic jewellery with glitter
+and make up tips and free gifts of plastic jewellery with glitter liberally

-liberally glued on.
-She was wearing this week's 'bold and brilliant bangles'
+glued on.
+She was wearing this week’s ‘bold and brilliant

 Well, that was ok, he figured.
 It was a magazine for her age group.
 But

 he had never figured her for that type.
-And he wondered exactly where
+He wondered exactly where she

-might want to think about those shoes," The Doctor said as Wyn came
+“You might want to think about those shoes,” The Doctor said

-to his side ready to step out onto the space port that was his rendezvous
+as Wyn came to his side ready to step out onto the space port that was

-with certain mayhem.
-"This place is HUGE.
-Your feet will be killing
+his rendezvous with certain mayhem.
+“This place is HUGE.
+Your feet

 "Yes.
 Is that a problem?"